alexvictoor/BrowserLog/README.md

     <script src="http://HOST:PORT/BrowserLog.js"></script>

 It gets even simpler when using a bookmarklet.
-To do so use your browser to display the 'home page' of the embedded HTTP SSE server (at URL http:// HOST : PORT where HOST & PORT are the parameters you have used in the log4net configuration).
-You will get an ugly blank page, the main purpose of this page is to test your configuration but most of all to bring you a ready to use bookmarklet.
+To do so use your browser to display the "homepage" of the embedded HTTP SSE server (at URL http:// HOST : PORT where HOST & PORT are the parameters you have used in the log4net configuration).
+The main purpose of this "homepage" is to test your BrowserLog configuration but it also brings a ready to use bookmarklet (named "Get Logs!").
 This bookmarklet looks like code fragment below:

     (function () {
         var jsCode = document.createElement('script');